 All businesses are different in the way they approach R&D, but there are some common factors:

 There are many reasons companies invest in a Research and Development, but some of the most common include:

-Truly innovative products can transform the fortunes of a business, giving it market leader status almost overnight.
+Truly innovative products can transform the fortunes of a business, giving it a competitive advantage and a market leader status almost overnight.

-Stagnation is a big problem for businesses who do not innovate often enough, and R&D is the solution.
+Stagnation is a big problem for businesses that do not innovate often enough, and R&D is the solution.

 While R&D doesn’t always result in a positive ROI, all it takes is one best-selling product idea to make it worthwhile.